Freelance writer and researcher at TermsFeed

 Here's an example of what browsewrap looks like from BusinessWire:

-A recent case looking at the browsewrap method in the US was the 2012 Zappos case.
+A court case looking at the browsewrap method in the U.S. was the 2012 Zappos case.

 Browsewrap is a method where the user is assumed to have agreed to a legal agreement by virtue of their browsing the website and clicking on the small links at the bottom of the web page.
 Many users don't even see these links, let alone click on them and read them.
 This is partly why browsewrap is not legally enforceable.

 This means that clickwrap is the better choice in terms of making sure that you're covered legally.

 Now that you know what clickwrap is, let's take a look at why you'd want to set up the clickwrap method for a legal agreement on your registration forms.

 Why Registration Forms Need Clickwrap

 In many jurisdictions, if you collect personal data, you must also notify your users that you are doing so, and let them know what purpose you are collecting their data for.
 This is why Privacy Policies are required by law.